alex-moreno/glitcherbot/README.md

 # Requirements

 - PHP 7.4
+- Sqlite
-- a (maybe big) list of urls to crawl
+- A (maybe big) list of urls to crawl.
+Robots.txt and Sitemaps detected automatically

+Alternatively, using the Vagrant machine provided will take care of the sqlite and PHP 7.4 requirements.
+Keep reading.

 # Install